tutucea/celestial-forecast/README.md

 # maya-forecast
 Human design transit tracker

-To install you can either install exe provided or install, create it yourself using the files provided
+To install you can either install exe provided or follow the instructions, create it yourself using the files provided where it can be customized any way you like :)

 Install Node.js: They can download and install Node.jsfrom the official website.
 This will also install npm (Node Package Manager) along with it.